Tomato Panzanella Salad With Fresh Mozzarella

 1

-Whisk the salad dressing and set it aside.
+Start by whisking the salad dressing and setting it aside.

 2

-Bake for about 7 minutes.
-Take them out.
-Rub the toasted bread with the garlic clove, cut them into smaller cubes, toss them with one teaspoon of dry thyme and salt, and bake again for another 7 minutes until golden brown.
+Preheat the oven to 425 degrees.
+Place the bread on a baking sheet, drizzle with olive oil, and bake for about 7 minutes.
+Take out the bread, rub the toasted sides with a garlic clove, cut into smaller cubes, toss with dry thyme and salt, and bake for another 7 minutes until golden brown.
 Set aside and let them cool.

 3

-In a big bowl, add the diced tomatoes, sliced onion, cucumber, and the fresh mozzarella.
-Toss with salad dressing, add the bread, followed by the chopped Italian parsley and basil.
-Toss again.
-Adjust the salt and pepper if needed.
-Keep in the refrigerator for 30 minutes before serving!
-Enjoy!
+Combine the tomatoes, onion, cucumber, and fresh mozzarella in a large bowl.
+Toss with the salad dressing, add the bread and chopped Italian parsley and basil.
+Toss again and adjust the seasoning as needed.
+Chill the salad in the refrigerator for 30 minutes before serving for the flavors to meld fully.

 Leave a Reply